Code of Conduct and Anti-Harassment Policy

 - No stealing, cheating, trolling, or griefing

 - Play some games

 Everyone should observe commonsense rules for behavior, personal interaction, courtesy, and respect.
 Harassing or offensive behavior will not be tolerated.
 Gen Con reserves the right to revoke, without refund, the membership and badge of any participant not in compliance with this policy.

 Gen Con is committed to providing a safe environment where everyone is treated with dignity and respect.
 Harassment or unwelcome conduct, whether verbal, physical, visual, or in any other form, is strictly prohibited.
-Gen Con’s anti-harassment policy applies to all persons involved in the operation or attendance of the convention.
-Gen Con will not tolerate harassment of anyone by anyone, including participants, vendors, or Gen Con staff.
+Gen Con’s anti-harassment policy applies to all persons involved in the operation or attendance of the convention or Gen Con-sponsored event.
+Gen Con will not tolerate harassment of anyone by anyone, including participants, vendors, hosts, or Gen Con staff.